wydler/wydler.github.com/_posts/2013-09-07-install-qualcomm-atheros-killer-e2200-ubuntu.markdown

 $ tar -xjvf compat-drivers-2013-03-04-u.tar.bz2
 {% endhighlight %}

-Now you need to patch the driver with this file [Download][e2200-support-mod].
+Now you need to patch the driver with this [file][e2200-support-mod] (to add support for the E2200 chip).
 First we make a test run to see if there a problems with the patch.

 {% highlight bash %}
 $ patch -p1 --dry-run < e2200-support-mod.patch